Mariuxtheone/Teleport/doc/SETUP.md

     compile 'com.google.android.gms:play-services-wearable:+'
     compile project(':teleportlib')

-##4) If it's not there, add your wear module to dependencies
+##4) If it's not there, in your mobile module add your wear module to dependencies

     wearApp project(':wear')